 To these indignities were added late pay from the Quartermaster and swarms of “camp followers” – liquor sellers, gamblers, prostitutes, and criminals – intent on quickly relieving soldiers of their pay, and sometimes robbing and assaulting them.
 Taylor could do little to disperse this rabble in Corpus Christi as civilians were subject only to civil authority.
 Desertions were common on both sides.
 The number of U.S. deserters is estimated at 9,200, about ten percent of the regulars and nearly seven percent of the volunteers.
 This is the highest desertion rate in any American war.

 The most famous, or infamous, of the American deserters was John Riley, a recent Irish immigrant and former non-commissioned officer in the British Army.
 Troubled by a war against fellow Catholics, and offered incentives to defect by Mexican authorities, Riley and forty-eight soldiers, mostly Irish-American, deserted General Taylor’s camp across from Matamoros before the first shot was fired.
 Joined by other Irish and German deserters and a few escaped slaves, Santa Anna organized the soldiers into an artillery battalion in November 1846.
 The San Patricio Battalion fought tenaciously in battles at Monterrey, Buena Vista, Cerro Gordo, and Churubusco.
-The U.S. Army captured and executed fifty members of the battalion.
-Riley’s life was spared, as he had deserted before the war officially began.
+The U.S. Army captured and executed fifty members of the battalion, but Riley’s life was spared, as he had deserted before the war officially began.
 His punishment consisted of being whipped and branded with a “D” on his face.
 The San Patricio Battalion has been honored in Mexico in commemorations and on St. Patrick’s Day.
 In 2002, Mexico’s Chamber of Deputies inscribed in gold letters on its Wall of Honor, “Defensores de la Patria 1846-1848 y Batallón de San Patricio” (Defenders of the Motherland 1846-1848 and the San Patricio Battalion).

 Mexican troops often outnumbered U.S. troops on the battlefield but failed to win a single major battle in terms of forcing an American retreat.
 The Mexican army had antiquated short range artillery and often ran short of ammunition.
 American long-range artillery eviscerated Mexican units at a distance and thwarted Mexican charges.
 The U.S. Army also had more highly trained officers and engineers, and was far better supplied than Mexican forces, notwithstanding many limitations.
 Mexican troops were literally starving at times.